-The City will adopt an Ordinance by August 2022 requiring the application of source control BMPs for pollutant generating sources associated with existing land uses and activities.
+The City adopted an Ordinance requiring the application of source control BMPs for pollutant-generating sources associated with existing land uses and activities.
 This will be developed by creating a database of business properties and uses.
-Some existing business clearly fall within the existing predefined BMP schedules in the Stormwater Management Manual for Western Washington Volume IV.
+Some existing businesses clearly fall within the existing predefined BMP schedules in the Stormwater Management Manual for Western Washington Volume IV.